 How Hearing Aids Can Help You

-If you’re losing your hearing, there’s good news: Hearing aids can help you hear what you’ve been missing.
+If you're losing your hearing, it can be frustrating: But, hearing aids can help you hear what you've been missing.
 Not everyone who has hearing loss needs hearing aids.
 But if your hearing loss is keeping you from communicating with others, hearing aids will most likely help you.

 After getting used to your new hearing aids, you may find that:

-You hear and understand speech better in many situations.
+- You hear and understand speech better in many cases.

 Advances in technology have made today's hearing aids better than ever.
 But your hearing still won't be perfect.
 You may not hear all sounds.
 And you won't hear only the things you want to.
 In noisy places you may still have trouble hearing speech clearly.
 Even so, you can learn techniques for better listening.
 Along with hearing aids, these techniques will help you understand what's happening around you much better.